Break free of diet rules and eat in a way that honours your body.

 2) what will satisfy my hunger, and

 3) what will feel good in my body once I have eaten.

-These questions will enable you to eat in a way that honours your body, rather than eating because of external factors such as social setting and diet rules.
+These questions can enable you to eat in a way that honours your body, rather than eating because of external factors such as social setting and diet rules.